GunClear/Specification/Actors.md

 The network operators (the "Operators") are in charge of managing the Gunero network by proposing and mining blocks via the [consensus](Consensus.md) mechanism.
 They are also in charge of  updating the rootchain contract with state entry updates.
 Their goal is to drive the network towards consensus and transaction finality.
+They also have the ability to reassign the GunClear Authority in case there is an abuse of Authority's power.

 ## GunClear Authority